lsloan/caliper-spec/guides/certification-guide.md

 ### <a name="confTestProc"></a> Conformance Testing Process
 Visit the Caliper Certification service at [https://www.imsglobal.org/sso/launch.php/caliper](https://www.imsglobal.org/sso/launch.php/caliper).
 You MUST be logged in to the IMS Global website to access the Caliper certification service.
 If you do not have an account, please register at [https://www.imsglobal.org/user/register](https://www.imsglobal.org/user/register).

 The certification service provides a playground for testing your Caliper messages.
-Click the "Start Testing" link under __Test Your Product__ to access the playground.
+Click the "Caliper Playground" link under __Test Your Product__ to access the playground.

 Once you are ready to commence certification testing, click the "Certify Your Product" link under __Certify Your Product__ to commence testing.
 The following steps will guide you through the process.
 A [screencast](https://youtu.be/iLCsB2CI7aw) of the certification workflow is available for review.